FanHuang1008/Character-Architecture-Example/README.md

 ---

-## 3. Update CMakeLists.txt
+### 3. Update CMakeLists.txt

-Add the new character to the supported character.
+Add the new character to the supported characters.

 ```
 elseif(${CHARACTER} STREQUAL "NewCharacter")